MattFlower/endpoint.nvim/docs/en/jakartaee.md

 ## Overview

 The Jakarta EE Implementation is used widely among many Java Frameworks.
-These include but are not limited to Quarkus and Helidon.
-This support attempts to detect projects based on the appearance of jakarta.ws.rs imports and popular dependencies.
+These include but are not limited to Quarkus, Micronaut, and Helidon.
+This implementation attempts to detect the use of JAX-RS not only by the direct presence of jakarta.ws.rs dependencies but also by popular implementations of the specification.

 ## Framework Details